-Today, millions of young people in the MENA region are directly affected by conflicts and live in precarious conditions.
-Economic exclusion – the youth unemployment rate in the region is the highest in the world – is closely linked to exclusion from decision-making processes; the voice of youth remains largely ignored.
+Today, millions of young people in MENA are directly affected by conflicts and live in extremely precarious conditions.
+Economic exclusion – the unemployment rate among youth in the region remains the highest in the world – is closely linked to exclusion from decision-making processes, with the voice of youth largely ignored.

-The absence of youth from decision-making processes and from civil society can reduce their sense of belonging, lead to marginalization and heighten the risks of radicalization.
+Their absence from decision-making and civil society can lead to a reduced sense of community, marginalization and increased risk of radicalization.

-The images of the region projected by media also hide the daily dedication of many young women and young men to build more inclusive and equitable societies.
+Media images of the region also obscure the daily struggles of countless young women and men to build more equal societies.

-Youth is a force that has a significant influence on the reality of the region.
-We cannot neglect it.
+Youth is a force that strongly influences the reality of the region and cannot be ignored.

 What we do

 In close collaboration with our partners, we use human rights education to identify current challenges and create positive social change.
 We:

 - equip youth with the knowledge and skills to engage with decision-makers, civil society organizations and members of their community on human rights issues, such as gender equality and inclusion, and implement human rights initiatives in the region;